Skip to navigation

 Ram Nagar Fort

 Closer inspection was what I had in mind on my penultimate day in Varanasi.
-I had wanted to take a walk along the Ganges for some time, and not just because the Ganges is so famous; it's also surprisingly elusive for such a long river, and most of the well-known cities in India have nothing to do with it.
+I've wanted to take a walk along the Ganges for some time, and not just because the Ganges is so famous; it's surprisingly elusive for such a long river, and most of the well-known cities in India have nothing to do with it.
 Delhi and Agra are on the Yamuna River, Calcutta is on the Hooghly, Chennai and Mumbai are miles south of the Gangetic plains, and places like Darjeeling and Kashmir are a long way from the slow march of Mother Ganga.
 But it's the Ganges that everyone associates with India, and I wanted to check it out.

 A pretty path along the east bank of the Ganges